pelle82/bdrlabforu/README.md

 # bdrlabforu
-Create a Postgres BDR LAB with N nodes automagically
+Create a Postgres BDR LAB with N nodes automagically using Vagrant and VirtualBox